EricLWang/self/Codex.md

 * Strive for **Quality** in work or play.
 * It is impossible to ever occupy any moment but the present.
 * Maximizing the number and duration of flow states in life is a desirible and important goal.
-* Drive towards productive friction.
-This is where growth is found.
+* Productive friction is where maximum growth is found.
 * The physical world around you is always better than the virtual one in your pocket.
 * Productivity/Effectiveness = **[Time * Intensity]**.
 This applies to both work and pleasure.
 Happiness and fulfillment follow a similar equation.
-* If viewing your relationships as a graph, the sum of **[# of edges * weight]** of that graph is a strong indicator for happiness and fulfillment, and should be prioritized.
+* Viewing your relationships as a graph, the sum of **[# of edges * weight]** is a strong indicator for happiness and fulfillment, and should be prioritized.
 * A true friendship cannot be forged without conflict.
 * Similarly, life only has the potential to be awesome and incredible if it is also sometimes shitty and horrible.
 * Every stranger is a friend waiting to happen, until they prove otherwise [People are inherently good].
 * Accountability is strongest in pairs
 * Excercise is crucial for the mind and spirit.
-* Who your are, your character, is not the person you are in those "special" or "extraordinary" moments.
-Who you are is who you are in the most mundane parts of your life, when you're not even thinking.
+* Your character is not the person you are in those "special" or "extraordinary" moments, but in the most mundane parts of your life, when you're not even thinking.
 * One of the best things you can do is to give yourself advice as a 3rd party observer, as if speaking to a close friend.
 Then take it.
 * As soon as you think you're mentally / emotionally / spiritually ready for an experience that you think could have a transformative impact on your life, do it ASAP.
 * You only have to be truly, intensely serious about a couple of things in life.
 Taking that to heart in turn frees you to be silly, carefree, and fun-loving towards everything else.
 * Take your time and work hard. **Don't take shortcuts**.
 * Success is working hard / learning fast / treating people right.
-* The best way to find happiness and fulfillment is by constantly striving to add value to the people, places, and commmunities around you.
+* The best way to find joy and fulfillment is by constantly striving to add value to the people, places, and commmunities around you.
-* Step up and be **instigator in a positive world**.
+* Instigate in a positive way.
 * The people in your life are first, last, and everything in between, in different forms.
 * Be Epic.